 The OWASP Top 10 is an influential and widely used AppSec standard – lots of organizations rely on it for direction in their AppSec programs.

-CA Veracode supports the OWASP Top 10 throughout the Veracode product suite.
-The Veracode platform allows users to customize their security policy in alignment with this and other industry standards.
-Veracode’s flaw and vulnerability checks are regularly updated to match industry requirements.
-Veracode’s developer education courses include OWASP Top 10 materials as well as deep dives into categories disallowed under the industry standard.
-Veracode contributed a significant percentage of the data used to determine this latest Top 10 and works closely with industry organizations including both OWASP and MITRE to promote software security awareness and enhance understanding of security vulnerabilities.
+CA Veracode supports the OWASP Top 10 throughout the CA Veracode product suite.
+The CA Veracode platform allows users to customize their security policy in alignment with this and other industry standards.
+CA Veracode’s flaw and vulnerability checks are regularly updated to match industry requirements.
+CA Veracode’s developer education courses include OWASP Top 10 materials as well as deep dives into categories disallowed under the industry standard.
+CA Veracode contributed a significant percentage of the data used to determine this latest Top 10 and works closely with industry organizations including both OWASP and MITRE to promote software security awareness and enhance understanding of security vulnerabilities.

 In this blog post, we explain more about the three new risks in the 2017 top 10, what else has changed since 2013, and provide resources exploring best practices for preventing these risks.
 Check out our infographic describing all 10 risks, and visit our OWASP Top 10 resources page.